bitwarden/sdk/README.md

 This project uses customized templates which lives in the `support/openapi-templates` directory.
 These templates resolves some outstanding issues we've experienced with the rust generator.
 But we strive towards modifying the templates as little as possible to ease future upgrades.

+Note: If you don't have the nightly toolchain installed, the `build-api.sh` script will install it for you.

 ## Tests